piotrswiecik/piotrswiecik/README.md

 - 👋 Hi, I’m @piotrswiecik
 - 👀 I’m interested in applied mathematics, artificial intelligence and cloud technologies.
-- 🌱 I’m currently working in Python, JS, C++ and Go.
+- 🌱 I’m currently working in Python, C and Go.
 - 📫 How to reach me: piotr.swiecik@gmail.com

 <!---